Drs. Tom and Jean Meyer

 Client Care Team

 Our Client Care Team at Mountain View Veterinary Hospital are the people with the cheerful telephone voices and the ones with the friendly smiling faces you first encounter when you enter our hospital.
-Kelsey, Olivia, Michele, and Stephanie are passionate about answering your questions, being helpful, and meeting your needs.
+Olivia, Sarah, Alyssa, and Stefanie are passionate about answering your questions, being helpful, and meeting your needs.

 Technical and Patient Care Team